carla58-58/FinanceApp/README.md

 Welcome to the **ASP.NET Expenses Tracker App**!
 This web application helps users efficiently manage and monitor their personal or business expenses, offering a clear overview of spending patterns and budget tracking.

-Built with **ASP.NET Core** and **SQL Server**, the app is ideal for individuals and small teams who want a secure, modern, and easy-to-use expense management solution.
+Built with **ASP.NET Core** and **SQLite**, the app is ideal for individuals and small teams who want a secure, modern, and easy-to-use expense management solution.

 ---